vdefranc/notes-app/README.md

 It's deployed on Vercel, and it uses a postgres data store.
 I felt uncomfortable deploying the app publicly on the internet without user authentication set up, but ultimately I felt that building auth was out of scope here.
 This means that all users will be able to view and edit all notes.

+One more note is that I chose to use the [Mantine](https://mantine.dev/) UI library.
+It definitely saved me a lot of time.
+Being a UI component framework, it's fairly complex by necessity.
+But I found it intuitive to use, especially when compared to my experiences with other libraries over the past few years.
+It also looks pretty nice!

 ## thoughts on Next.js with RSC
 This was my first foray into building something with both Next and RSC.
 I have thoughts!